 This is an algorithm that is similar to Round Robin but provides destination IP "stickiness" so that the same destination IP address gets the same route.
+The algorithm is always used in conjunction with an ALG.

-• Spillover
+Spillover

 This uses the next route when specified interface traffic limits are exceeded continuously for a given time.